1 / 10

 They've achieved this too, all while retaining its incredible off-road capability, the G in G-Class standing for ‘Gelandenwagen’ which roughly translates to terrain vehicle, the original being developed as a working vehicle and for the military.

 Sure, these days, that ‘terrain’ is more likely to be the carpark around the back of Harrods, under an apartment in Monaco or nothing more challenging than a steep driveway in Beverly Hills, but that it can still take on the G-Class’s long-standing test route around the Schockl Mountain in Austria, underlines Mercedes-Benz’s commitment to the G-Class’s off-road legacy.
+It's certainly one of the best 4x4s going.

 In the UK there are two engine choices, a 3.0-litre 6-cylinder diesel badged G350 d, and the Mercedes-AMG G63, it having an off-road developed version of the 4.0-litre twin turbo V8 that also sees service in cars like AMG’s GT R and GT R PRO.
 Amusing madness, as a 585PS V8 in a vehicle that retains a ladder chassis shouldn’t work, but Mercedes-Benz’s band of G-Class obsessed engineers have somehow managed to make it do so.